-Going paperless in your HR department is the most convenient recordkeeping solution for human resources professionals.
-Think about it–would you rather continue rummaging through your filing cabinet for that missing form, or type in a keyword that will pull up that form on your screen?
+It's time to face facts: with the ease of going paperless, your copy machine may soon be as outdated as the typewriter.
+Think about it--would you rather continue rummaging through your filing cabinet for that missing form, or type in a keyword that will pull up that form on your screen?

-- Protect yourself against damaged or lost files.
+The information is safely stored in the cloud.
 By going paperless, HR can ensure that if a natural disaster happens, your records won’t be at risk.
 What filing cabinet on earth can do that?

-- Enhance collaboration, as employees can work together and share information digitally.
+Enhance collaboration, as employees can work together and share information digitally.

-Utilize electronic signatures
+1. Utilize electronic signatures

 We’ve all filled out a form on a computer only to find that we need to print it, sign it, and then scan it back in.
 These days, that’s no longer the case, thanks to the widespread use of electronic signatures.